Superbacklash – TechCrunch

-Hot startup Superhuman has been getting some ‘backlash’ as happens now and then when someone notices the precise methodology that a startup is using to enable a really freakin’ cool feature set.
+Hot startup Superhuman has been getting some backlash, as often happens when someone notices the precise methodology that a startup is using to enable a core feature.
 We’re well into stage 2 now when, inevitably, the backlash itself gets backlash.

 The nut of it is that people have been exposed to the idea that Superhuman tracks email you send and receive and gives you tools to help you manage it.
 They do it on your behalf, but without the permission of the recipient.